dratl/reddit-client/technical-design.md

 PORT=5000

 ## Testing
-- Write unit tests for all components.
+- Write unit tests for your components using Jest and Enzyme
 - Create end-to-end tests for user interactions.

 ## Deployment